Contact Attorney Kensley Barrett for a Free, No Obligation Hair Relaxer Cancer Lawsuit Evaluation

 In a flurry of filings in the last week, at least ten new hair relaxer cancer lawsuits were filed in Federal Courts.
 The filings span the United States from the US District Court for the Southern District of Florida (Shirley Dixon) to the US District Court for the Northern District of Illinois (Debora Benton and Carrie Jones) to the US District Court for the Western District of Washington (Debra Ward).

-Nearly all of these chemical hair straightener lawsuits allege uterine cancer.
-Some of these lawsuits also allege chemical relaxers caused endometriosis and uterine cancer.
+Nearly all of these chemical hair straightener lawsuits sued alleging uterine cancer.
+Some of these lawsuits also sued alleging chemical relaxers caused endometriosis and uterine cancer.
 There are now over 35 hair relaxer personal injury cases pending.
 The legal community now awaits the hearing before the Judicial Panel on Multidistrict Litigation on January 26th.
-The JPML is expected to rule on whether to consolidate these cases into a new hair relaxer class action lawsuit in early 2023.
+The JPML is expected to rule on whether to consolidate these Federal Court cases into a new hair relaxer class action lawsuit in early 2023.

 January 17th, 2023